algolia/instantsearch/docgen/src/guides/customization.md

 In this example we will create a new custom widget using [connectMenu](/connectors.html#connectMenu) connector.
 We will cover step by step on how to write a render function used by the connector.

-For simplicity, we will write custom widgets with [jQuery](https://jquery.com/) to manipulate the DOM.
+For simplicity, we will write custom widgets using [jQuery](https://jquery.com/) to manipulate the DOM.

 #### 1. First render